sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 -------------------------------------------

 Okay, suppose your data turn out to be pretty substantially non-normal, but you still want to run something like a *t*-test?
 This situation occurs a lot in real life.
-For the AFL winning margins data, for instance, the Shapiro-Wilk test made it very clear that the normality assumption is violated.
+For the AFL winning margins data (``afl.margins`` from the |aflsmall_margins|_ data set), for instance, the Shapiro-Wilk test made it very clear that the normality assumption is violated.
 This is the situation where you want to use Wilcoxon tests.

 Like the *t*-test, the Wilcoxon test comes in two forms, one-sample and two-sample, and they’re used in more or less the exact